Black and white living room ideas – 10 ways to design a creative monochrome space

 4. Experiment with color blocking in a black and white space

 One of the greatest things about color blocking is that you can implement as many or as few colors as you want.
-It lends itself well to black and white, too.
+It lends itself well to black and white, too, and is ideal for how to pick a living room color scheme.

 Using black and white to color block can look striking, but consider introducing a variety of textures and materials in the room so that the contrast doesn't look too stark.